MackMaritimus/liammacksnyder/README.md

 - **TypeScript** – Type-safe JavaScript for safer, more maintainable code
 - **Tailwind CSS** – Utility-first styling framework for quick UI development
 - **Vercel** – Cloud platform for deployment and hosting

+<br/><br/>Disclaimer: This sites code is open source but the images, artwork, and design elements are not.
+All rights for design elements are reserved.
+See "LICENSE-ART" file in /public for more information.